 Natural Gas in Canada

 Natural gas is another natural resource in abundance in Canada.
-As the world's 4th largest producer and 5th largest exporter, it's estimated that there's about 1,225 trillion cubic feet of natural gas potential in the country.
+As the world's 4th largest producer and 5th largest exporter, it is estimated that there is about 1,225 trillion cubic feet of natural gas potential in the country.

 Currently, natural gas is produced in almost all provinces and territories: Alberta, British Columbia, Prince Edward Island, Quebec, New Brunswick, Nova Scotia, Newfoundland and Labrador, Northwest Territories, Ontario and Yukon.
-Today, a majority of natural gas production comes from the Western Canada Sedimentary Basin (WCSB) in British Columbia, Alberta and Saskatchewan.
+Today, a majority of natural gas production comes from the Western Canadian Sedimentary Basin (WCSB) which spans from northwest to southeast across British Columbia, Alberta and Saskatchewan.

 About one third of Canada's energy needs are currently met by natural gas.
-About 20% of the United States natural gas demand is also met by Canada.
-As one of the cleanest burning fossil fuels, it's also in high demand around the world with the IEA expecting natural gas demand to grow 45% by 2040.
+About 20 per cent of the United States natural gas demand is also met by Canada.
+As one of the cleanest burning fossil fuels, it's also in high demand around the world with the IEA expecting demand for natural gas to grow 45 per cent by 2040.

 Plans to export liquefied natural gas (LNG) from British Columbia and Nova Scotia are currently in motion.
-These projects, if they get built, will help displace coal power plants in developing parts of the world and reduce global greenhouse gas emissions by tens, if not hundreds of millions of CO2 equivalent annually.
+These projects, if they get built, will help displace coal power plants in developing parts of the world and reduce global greenhouse gas emissions by tens, if not hundreds of millions of tonnes of CO2 equivalent each year.